CROATIA & VENICE • 2027

 Two cool places in Europe

-I'm happy to announce a special photography workshop scheduled from April 13th - 26th, 2027 in Europe.
-Croatia is a very unique and stunning country for photography and we will be visiting some of my favorite locations from Dubrovnik to Split.
-For a travel photographer like us, the light bouncing off the Adriatic is absolutely magical, especially at golden hour.
+I'm excited to announce a new photography workshop running from April 14th – 26th, 2027 in Europe.
+Croatia is a truly unique and stunning country for photography, and we'll be visiting some of my favorite locations from Dubrovnik to Split.
+For a travel photographer, the light bouncing off the Adriatic is absolutely magical, especially during golden hour.

-After 10 fun days exploring places in places in Croatia we will head to the airport in the town of Split and fly over to venice Italy Venice, Italy.
-Whether you've been to Venice before or it might be your first time, it's hard to even describe the photo opportunities and the absolute I candy in every direction in this magical place.
+After 10 great days exploring Croatia, we'll head to the airport in Split and fly over to the one and only Venice, Italy.
+Whether you've been to Venice before or this is your first time, it's hard to even describe the photo opportunities — there is just incredible eye candy in every direction in this magical city.

-Venice is where I asked my wife to marry me and I can never get tired of being in this one of a kind city in the magical country of Italy.
-Combining one incredibly fun and photogenic workshop in Croatia with the stunning beauty of Venice will make for one pretty cool a small hand a small handful of people.
+Venice is where I asked my wife Holly to marry me, and I never get tired of coming back to Italy.
+Combining an incredibly fun and photogenic workshop in Croatia with the beauty of Venice is going to make for one pretty cool workshop.

 Magical Dubrovnik